lake-wg/authz/draft-selander-ace-ake-authz.md

 ~~~~~~~~~~~

 where the parameters are defined in {{U-W}}.

+* SS is the selected cipher suite contained in the SUITES_I parameter of EDHOC message_1

 TODO: Add in VREQ the optional parameters ?PK_V:bstr, and ?PoP:bstr to support the case when V uses different keys to authenticate to U and W.
 One case to study is when V authenticates to U with static DH and to W with signature.